-- Feature countdown banners on your website for the most in-demand products (or ones you wish to position as such).
-Placing a timer next to every product reminds shoppers that the time is running up soon so that they are more likely to proceed with the checkout (instead of hoarding products in the cart).
-Note: if a timer next to each product makes your website look messy, add a sticky header banner atop of your website.
+Feature countdown banners on your website for the most in-demand products—or ones you wish to position that way.
+Placing a timer next to every product reminds shoppers that the time is running out soon.
+That way they are more likely to proceed with checkout instead of hoarding products in the cart and e-window shopping.
+If a timer next to each product makes your website look messy, add a sticky header banner instead.

-With supply chains still disrupted, a lot of consumers are keen to discover new brands.
+Consumers are keen to discover new brands.
 If your company came on their radar during holidays, direct some extra effort at entertaining and retaining them.
-After all, a 5% increase in customer retention can drive up profits by 25% to 95%.

 So how can you entice new customers to return?
 Try this:

 Loyalty programs help move customers up the buying ladder, increase repeat business and foster deeper emotional connections.
 Prompt subscription during check-out and sweeten the deal for first-time shoppers with a quick discount for second purchase.

 Subscription boxes offer a recurring revenue stream for your business.
 But they also offer something to your customers, too: convenience.
 Offering a limited subscription box or allowing customers to automatically pay for and receive the same product every month makes buying easy and fun.